zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/M-struct-methods.md

 </br>

-### Exercise: Create a data structure for a course with instructor and students
+### Exercise: Create a data structure for a course with instructor

-> Create structs for a course with an instructor and students.
+> Create structs for a course with an instructor.

-> Implement a method that adds a student to the course.
+> The instructor should have a first name, last name.

-> Implement a method that adds an instructor to the course.
+> Implement a method that prints the first name and last name of an instructor.

 </br>